deadlyvipers/dojo_rules/introduction.md

 Introduction
 ==========

-Hi, i'm Jllavec and i'm mastering GitHub
+Hi, i'm Jllavec and i'm mastering GitHub.

+I like to develop in HTML, CSS, Javascript.